 Upson County Farm Bureau donated funds to the Agriculture/STEM teacher, Amanda Gunnels, at Upson-Lee Primary School for agricultural resources for her classes.
 Upson Farm Bureau Promotion and Education Chair, Cynthia Douglas, presented the check to Amanda.
 Thank you Farm Bureau for your support of our students and this awesome program!

-11 days ago, Tracy Wainwright
+2 months ago, Tracy Wainwright

 FB